Back to YlG intro text

 Interaction of two Yellow-legged Gulls

-Fig. 15a & 15b.
+Fig. 26a & 26b.
 Interaction of two Yellow-legged Gulls: 4cy on left and long-staying adult on right

-Undeterred, the 4cy later rejoined the adult when it was loafing on its favoured pontoon (Figure 16).
-The adult initially ignored it but, when it decided to stand, it then chased off the 'intruder'.
+Undeterred, the 4cy later rejoined the adult when it was loafing on its favoured pontoon (Figure 27).
+The adult initially ignored it but then stood up and chased off the 'intruder'.

 Two Yellow-legged Gulls